mimblewimble/grin/doc/intro.md

 This output (`(113 + 99)*G + 2*H`) requires that both the numbers 113 and 99 are known in order to be spent; the attacker would thus have successfully locked Carol's UTXO.
-The requirement for a range proof for the blinding factor prevents this because the attacker doesn't know the number 113 and thus neither (113 + 99).
+The requirement for a range proof for the blinding factor prevents this because the attacker doesn't know the number 113 and thus neither (113 + 99); without knowing the private key (113 + 99) the attacker can not produce a valid range proof for the public key `(113 + 99)*G`.
 A more detailed description of range proofs is further detailed in the [range proof paper](https://eprint.iacr.org/2017/1066.pdf).

 #### Putting It All Together